flightaware/mongotcl/README.md

 Removes a document from a MongoDB server.  bson is the bson query.

-* $mongo cursor $name
+* $mongo cursor name

 Create a cursor for this MongoDB connection.
+Name is the name of the object created.
+If name is #auto, a unique name will be automatically generated and returned.

 * $mongo find $namespace $bsonQuery $bsonFields $limit $skip $options